 The benefits of working at a Big Law firm

 Now that we have a working definition of the term, let’s examine the actual benefits of working in Big Law.

-Many attorneys and attorneys-to-be are drawn to Big Law by the prestige and name recognition, since many of these firms are household names.
+Many solicitors and solicitors-to-be are drawn to Big Law by the prestige and name recognition since many of these firms are household names.
 This prestige partly derives from the exclusivity of the firms, since they focus on recruiting new attorneys from among the best academic performers at the top law schools.